A compiled and categorised list of Cover4Cycles most frequently asked questions

 Yes, our standard cover includes mountain bike insurance as well as electric bike insurance, push bike insurance and road bike insurance.
 We can even provide cover for adult tricycles or a tandems.

-Electric cycles must have powered assistance to a maximum of 25 km/h (15.5 mph) using a motor of no more than 250 Watts rated output.
+Yes, electric cycles must have powered assistance to a maximum of 25 km/h (15.5 mph) using a motor of no more than 250 Watts rated output.

 Yes, bikes obtained through the ‘Cycle to Work’ scheme will be protected by a Cover4Cycles policy.